RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 shop screen:

-- contains 8 tiles, assortment of pre-selected and randomly selected tiles
+- contains limited tiles, assortment of static, pre-selected and randomly selected tiles

 - can purchase tiles to add to the deck for the next round